-Like any high-performing individual, new leaders need to wrap a professional support team around them if they are to give themselves the best chance of success.
+Like any high-performing individual, leaders need to wrap a professional support team around them if they are to give themselves the best chance of success.
 That team must be trustworthy, objective, and acting always in the leader’s best interests.
-Having coached hundreds of CEOs and other leaders in startup and high growth businesses, I’m convinced that that team should include: an executive coach, a mentor and a therapist.
-This post unpacks what the difference between a coach, mentor and therapist is and explains why, together, they make up a such a cohesive support team.
+This post unpacks the difference between a coach, mentor and therapist and explains why, together, they can make up a such a cohesive support team.

 Founding and building a business is hard.
 I’m humbled when founders share with me highly emotional accounts of just how hard it really is.
 As a CEO client who had just raised a substantial amount of funding once said to me: “I feel trapped between my investors looking down at me and my team looking up.“